 A major study at the Pain Clinic Princess Alexandra Hospital in Australia, brought several points to light concerning this type of neck pain.
 A stiff neck is commonly caused by the pinching of facet joints, small pain-sensitive spinal joints that can trigger pain in the neck and back of the shoulder, muscle spasms, and headaches.
 These researchers found that 71% of the patients evaluated at their clinic proved to have a pinching facet joint in the neck.
 Almost all had been previously evaluated by medical practitioners who failed to diagnose the disorder.

 How Chiropractic Care Delivers Effective Pain Management for Neck Pain

-While the position of the head and neck during sleep can allow these facet joints to pinch and cause stiff or painful neck, chiropractic and massage therapy can effectively resolve the pain.
+While the position of the head and neck during sleep can allow these facet joints to pinch and cause stiff or painful neck, chiropractic and acupuncture treatments can effectively resolve the pain.
 Prompt treatment can prevent prolonged suffering.